 Once these unusually large shallow water gaps had been identified, the COTR was contacted in order to explain that lidar coverage in the shallow coastal areas of the project would be very limited.
 The option of not flying the most inshore main scheme survey lines was discussed and approved by the COTR.
 In lieu of flying these lines, where coverage would have been extremely poor, an expansion of the project area to the north, east and south was conducted.
 This modification meant that a greater area of seabed would be illuminated than that proposed in the Statement of Work.
 It also resulted in the requirement for a revised sheet layout and for an additional sheet to be created (H12008).
 See Appendix V for further details.
+Data attached to this report.

-Full seabed coverage from ~2m depth to the maximum depth within the geographical extents of flight lines was achieved for H11868.
+For Sheet E, full seabed coverage within the geographical extents of flight lines was achieved.